scottoffen/Perl-Development-Resource/README.md

 Lists information about the system Perl is working on as well as all the Perl environment variables (so it make a great test script to GET/POST data to).
 Additionally lists out all installed Perl modules.
 Click on a module to see the installed version.

->Use jQuery and Bootstrap; both are loaded via CDNs, so you don't need to worry about any dependencies.
+>Uses jQuery and Bootstrap; both are loaded via CDNs, so you don't need to worry about any dependencies.